fratric/Rules2Lab/README.md

 ### Implementing RLlib agents

+Since action constraints are defined in Prolog, it is easy to get allowed actions for a given state.
+Moreover, by convenietly structuring the Prolog code, action encoding can be easily obtained (see Section 3 of the main paper).
+Such encodings are usefull for deep reinforcement learning.
 If the prolog-based environmnet is compatible with Gymnasium standard (see step 5 in previous subsection), then it is possible to utilize deep reinforcement learning [RLlib library](https://docs.ray.io/en/latest/rllib).
 This requires installation of several requirements (see [Ray](https://docs.ray.io/en/latest/ray-overview/installation.html) website for installation guide).

 ### Normative analysis of the simulation output